Why Most Lead Scoring Models Are Wrong

 The score number itself is meaningless.
 What matters: at this score, X% of leads convert to SQL.
 That's what Sales is buying when they accept your MQLs.

-Behavioral signals decay over 30–90 days.
-Demographic and firmographic scores generally don't decay — but should be re-checked annually for changes (job changes, company size changes, tech stack changes).
+Behavioral signals decay over 30-90 days.
+Demographic and firmographic scores generally don't decay, but should be re-checked annually for changes (job changes, company size changes, tech stack changes).

-60% of contacts above MQL threshold means scoring is broken — usually because the threshold is too low or behavioral decay is missing.
+60% of contacts above MQL threshold means scoring is broken, usually because the threshold is too low or behavioral decay is missing.
 Sales starts ignoring MQLs because too many are unqualified, and the whole program loses credibility.
 Fix: recalibrate threshold, add decay.

 Only 5% of contacts above MQL threshold means scoring is too conservative.
 You're losing pipeline to leads that converted without ever being marketed to as MQLs.
 Fix: lower threshold, broaden positive signal set.

 Scoring rules live in Marketo or HubSpot but no one knows why they exist.
-When the original builder leaves, the model becomes untouchable — too risky to change without understanding the original logic.
+When the original builder leaves, the model becomes untouchable: too risky to change without understanding the original logic.
 Fix: write down the model, the rationale, the calibration data, and the review schedule.

-Summing up contact scores at the account level doesn't produce a meaningful account score — companies with more contacts always score higher regardless of actual intent.
+Summing up contact scores at the account level doesn't produce a meaningful account score.
+Companies with more contacts always score higher regardless of actual intent.
 Use weighted average, max-of-key-roles, or proper account-level scoring tools (6sense, Demandbase) for ABM scoring.

 Per Salesforce's State of Marketing report, high-performing B2B teams report:

-- MQL → SQL conversion rate: 25–40% (vs. 10–15% for typical mid-market)
+- MQL-to-SQL conversion rate: 25-40% (vs. 10-15% for typical mid-market)

-- SQL → SAO (Sales Accepted Opportunity): 50–70%
+- SQL to SAO (Sales Accepted Opportunity): 50-70%

-- SAO → Won: 15–25% (varies wildly by deal size and industry)
+- SAO to Won: 15-25% (varies by deal size and industry)

 Frequently Asked Questions